scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 volume, but rather measures a mixture of these quantities that is difficult to untangle.
-In this regard, BOLD is a very interesting tool in neuroscience, but in general it is not widely used for clinical applications because the impact of physiological situation on HRF is unknown, hampering the BOLD signal interpretation.
+In this regard, BOLD is a very interesting tool in neuroscience, but in general it is not widely used for clinical applications because the impact of physiopathological situation on HRF is unknown, hampering the BOLD signal interpretation.
 For instance, it cannot detect chronic changes in the baseline states :cite:`Buxton:2013`, as it is the case of normal ageing :cite:`Fabiani:2014` and pathologies like Alzheimer's disease :cite:`Cantin:2011` or Stroke :cite:`Attye:2014`.

-Most used open source libraries for the analysis of fMRI data (*e.g.,* SPM [#]_, FSL [#]_) consider the HRF of the neuronal activity as a constant in all the brain and the same for all subjects.
-However, several works (see :cite:`Badillo13` for a survey) show that the HRF changes across different regions of the brain and other individuals, increasing thus the possibility of obtaining false negatives and decreasing the reliability of the results.
+Most used open source libraries for the analysis of fMRI data (*e.g.,* SPM [#]_, FSL [#]_) consider the HRF as constant in all the brain and the same for all subjects.
+However, several works (see :cite:`Badillo13` for a survey) show that the HRF changes across different regions of the brain and across individuals, increasing thus the possibility of obtaining false negatives and decreasing the reliability of the results.
 The software PyHRF :cite:`Vincent:2014` was developed to overcome the above limitation by analyzing fMRI data using a joint detection-estimation (JDE) approach.

 .. [#] SPM official website: http://www.fil.ion.ucl.ac.uk/spm/software/